Committed to greater autonomy, cordial ties with Centre: TN Governor | Politics

 This is to reverse slowdown in economic growth, and to chart a rapid growth path.

-The fiscal health of the state is a cause for concern and the government would focus on improving it and bringing down debt burden and a white paper on Tamil Nadu's finances would be released in July.
+The fiscal health of the State is a cause for concern and the government would focus on improving it and bringing down debt burden, and release a white paper on Tamil Nadu's finances in July.

-''This government stands fully committed to achieving its ultimate goal of greater autonomy for states and establishment of true federalism at the union level through constitutional means.
+''This government stands fully committed to achieving its ultimate goal of greater autonomy for States and establishment of true federalism at the union-level through Constitutional means,'' he said.

 ''These values will drive every action, every legislation, every scheme, every initiative of this government,'' the Governor said.

-The state would urge the Centre to give priority to Tamil Nadu people in appointments in its offices and Public Sector Undertakings located in TN.
-Tamils, especially those who studied in Tamil medium and in government schools would be given priority in recruitment for government posts and the 69 per cent reservation would be continued and protected.
+Referring to the setting up a panel, recently, led by Justice A K Rajan to study the adverse impact of NEET on socially and educationally backward students, Purohit said based on its recommendations, a legislation would be enacted to see that such students are not affected and steps would be taken to get the President's assent for it.

-Referring to work on the COVID-19 front including Rs 4,000 cash assistance to people, upgradation of infrastructure, Purohit said Tamil Nadu welcomed the union government ''heeding the voices of states'' to revert to central procurement of vaccines and supplying it free of cost.
+Referring to work on the COVID-19 front including Rs 4,000 cash assistance to people, and infrastructure upgradation Purohit said Tamil Nadu welcomed the union government ''heeding the voices of states'' to revert to central procurement of vaccines.

-The Centre should ensure adequate vaccine supplies to see that the entire adult population of the nation is vaccinated against coronavirus before the year-end, he said.

 On inter-State river water issues, Purohit said the Mekedatu dam proposal was in violation of the Supreme Court.